 The project included several major events open to both local residents and the public such as the Open Doors Day and the Community Day.
 The guests were able to get acquainted with the projects of the “Embassy” residents, as well as enjoy the local atmosphere and hospitality of the locals.
 Also some more events were held in Kulgu – for example, the presentations of the projects of Maurin and Elizabeth.
 We took part in the music and urban culture festival called Station Narva where Enrique’s oven was used to cook pizza for 200 people and the locals offered to serve fish soup for everyone.

 The project is partnered by Tallinn University Researcher Tarmo Pikner, student Valeria Jermakova, and project manager Jana Levitina have kept a closer eye on the project and reflected on the activities during and after the public program and residencies.
-Also, artists Kevin and Elisabeth contribute to the research.
-The result of these studies will be a brochure in the form of a newspaper – the Kulgu newspaper.
+The result of these studies was a brochure in the form of a newspaper – the Kulgu newspaper.
+Check it out here.
+Our newspaper is on sale at the residency for 2 euro.

 This project is carried out in cooperation with British Council in Estonia as part of the People to People Cultural Engagement Programme.
 Find more info about British Council’s work in Estonia at www.britishcouncil.ee